 Our trip begins today in Scottsdale, Arizona.
-Meet your guides and fellow riders at our host hotel located in Old Town Scottsdale.
-After introductions, we load into our van and set out on the 45-minute transfer to the wonderfully remote Tom’s Thumb Trailhead.
-Here our guides conduct an orientation, basic bike fitting, and then we’re off!
-We swiftly descend on singletrack through granite boulders and cactus-covered hills into the vast desert below the McDowell Mountain Range.
-The winding Rock Knob and Bluff Trails have just the right kind of smooth curves and flow to make this route a perfect start to the trip.
-These epic cross-country trails take us all the way to our camp with views along the way of Tom’s Thumb and the Superstition Mountains.
+Meet your guides and fellow riders at our host hotel in Old Town Scottsdale.
+After introductions, we load into the van and head out to our desert camp where your guide team have set up your tents and prepped a home away from home for the next four days of adventure.
+Once in camp our guides conduct an orientation, basic bike fitting, and then we’re off!
+We wind our way through granite boulders and cactus-covered hills into the vast desert below the McDowell Mountain Range.
+Today’s ride is curated so that you get a chance to warm up your legs, adjust to your bike, and smile ear to ear as you wind through desert single track.
 At our private campsite, our guides prepare dinner while we freshen up and enjoy a colorful Arizona sunset behind Thompson Peak.
-Dinner included.
+Lunch and dinner included.

 All Riders: Enjoy the day getting your legs beneath you and learning how to ride the trails of the Sonoran Desert: no slippery logs, no trees to dodge, no boulders to navigate; just sweet, smooth rollercoaster riding through the vast, open landscape.
 For beginners, use this time to brush up on some basic handling skills that you’ll polish over the next few days.

 At sunrise, the smell of fresh-brewed coffee fills the air followed by a hearty breakfast.
-After fueling up, we make our first tracks in the McDowell Mountain Regional Park.
+After fueling up, we ride from camp to explore McDowell Mountain Regional Park.
 Bordered by Tonto National Forest to the east and the McDowell Mountains to the west, the park allows for unobstructed views into several mountain ranges from our basecamp and trails.
 The Pemberton Loop is known for its cross-country flair, sprawling over 14 miles with quick, fun sections, and slower, more scenic sections.
 We’ll complete a full loop today, enjoying famously smooth, compacted trails.
 Our guides will shuttle us to the main campground for showers before dinner.
 All meals included.